cibere/python-action/_update_ref/README.template.md

 # python-action

-A workflow action to run tools like pyright and ruff on your codebase.
+A workflow action to run tools like pyright and ruff on your codebase, powered by [uv](https://docs.astral.sh/uv)

 ## List of supported tools
 - pyright